-Customer loyalty can be built up pretty simply – for example, consistently offering low prices or little incentives with loyalty cards.
+Customer loyalty can be built up pretty simply – for example, by consistently offering low prices or little incentives with loyalty cards.
 This is great for retention, but could potentially affect your bottom lines.

 Brand loyalty, on the other hand, is all about the service.
 Customers continue to buy with you because they know that your products are the hallmark of quality.
-A product or service is simply what we sell; it’s the brand that offers the unique customer experience.
+A product or service is simply what we sell; it’s the brand that offers a unique customer experience.

-How strong branding will entice your customers
+How strong branding will entice your customers?

-We’re all familiar with world-renowned slogans like ‘Vorsprung durch technik’ or logos like the Golden Arches.
+We’re all familiar with world-renowned slogans like ‘Vorsprung Durch Technik or logos like the Golden Arches.
 But these brands did not get there on a gimmick.
 They did so by pairing quality with psychology, for example:

 Entrenching a sense of desire

 This is not just food… this advertising campaign combined three key ingredients.
-First, there were the eye-popping visuals of various gooey desserts and other treats.
+First, there were eye-popping visuals of various gooey desserts and other treats.
 Second, there was careful copy aided by a seductive voiceover.
 Third, there was already an established brand known for its high-end ingredients.
 The campaign may have been spoofed, but it also increased chocolate pudding sales by 3,500%.